postsharp/Metalama.Documentation/content/conceptual/aspects/templates/template-overview.md

 ### Comparison with Razor

 You can compare T# to [Razor](https://learn.microsoft.com/aspnet/core/mvc/views/razor).
 Razor allows you to create dynamic web pages by mixing two languages: C# for server-side code (the _meta_ code), and HTML for client-side code.
 With T#, you also have two kinds of code: _compile-time_ and _run-time_ code.
 The compile-time code generates the _run-time_ code.
 The difference with Razor is that in T# both the compile-time and run-time code is the same language: C#.
 Metalama interprets every expression or statement in a template as having _either_ run-time scope _or_ compile-time scope.
 Compile-time expressions are generally initiated by calls to the <xref:Metalama.Framework.Aspects.meta> API.

+## Compilation process

+When Metalama compiles your project, one of the first steps is to separate the compile-time code from the run-time code.
+From your initial project, Metalama creates two compilations:

+1. The _compile-time_ compilation contains only compile-time code.
+It is compiled against .NET Standard 2.0.
+It is then loaded within the compiler or IDE process, and executed at compile or design time.
+2. The _run-time_ compilation contains the run-time code.
+It also contains the compile-time _declarations_, but their implementation is replaced by `throw new NotSupportedException()`.

+During compilation, Metalama compiles the [T# templates](xref:templates) into standard C# code that generates the run-time code using the Roslyn API.
+This generated code, as well as any non-template compile-time code, is then zipped and embedded in the run-time assembly as a managed resource.

+> [!WARNING]
+> *Intellectual property alert.* The _source_ of your compile-time code is embedded in clear text, without any obfuscation, in the run-time binary assemblies as a managed resource.